Pixel

 Damages awarded for hit-and-run accidents vary significantly based on the circumstances of the accident itself and the type of injuries the victim suffered.
 There’s no one-size-fits-all settlement that will work for all crashes.

-When determining appropriate damages, there are a number of factors that must be taken into consideration.
-Having an attorney is paramount if you want to establish a fair number for the compensation you deserve.
+When determining appropriate damages, several factors must be taken into consideration.
+An attorney is paramount if you want to establish a fair number for the compensation you deserve.

 An insurance company, after all, is a profit-driven business.
 They look out for their bottom line, which may mean shorting the money you need to cover your medical bills and time missed from work.
 Don’t let them do it.
-Get an attorney on your side, like ours, at Brach Eichler Injury Lawyers.
+Like ours, get an attorney on your side at Brach Eichler Injury Lawyers.

 While there’s no “magic number,” most injury victims in New Jersey can recover compensation for their injury-related expenses.